-Camp Richardson is no more than 10-20 minutes from five of the best South Lake Tahoe hiking trails.
+Camp Richardson is no more than 10-20 minutes from five of the best hiking trails around South Lake Tahoe.
 And when we say best, we mean the world-famous kind of best—the types of trails that always seem to make their way to the top of most people’s must-do lists.
-That said, we thought it our due diligence to give you the lowdown on these five epic uphills—ranging from beginner to expert.
+That said, we thought it was our due diligence to give you the lowdown on these five epic uphills—ranging from beginner to expert.

-Often referred to as “the best hike in Tahoe,” the Mount Tallac Trail winds through some of the most breathtaking alpine scenery this side of the Pacific.
+Often referred to as “the best hike in Tahoe,” the Mount Tallac Trail winds through some of the most breathtaking alpine scenery on this side of the Pacific.
 At its summit, hikers are rewarded with spectacular views of Fallen Leaf Lake, Lake Tahoe, and the expansive Desolation Wilderness.
-This hike is on the tougher side, and it can be subject to rapidly changing weather conditions.
-So head out prepared.
+This hike is on the tougher side and can be subject to rapidly changing weather conditions, so head out prepared.

 For more info, check out the Mount Tallac Trail U.S. Forest Service page.

 - The ideal season to hike Tallac is from June through October.
 Snow may fall at higher elevations until late July, although this is unlikely to give hikers any issues.

 - Mid-afternoon thunderstorms are typical in the summer.
 We recommend getting up early to prevent being exposed at high elevations during these periods.

 - Remember to register at the trailhead for a free Desolation Wilderness permit.